blog posts

 • The simplicity of Python

-• There are many different libraries in Python
+• There are numerous libraries available in Python.

-• The widespread use of Python programming language in the field of data mining
+• The widespread use of the Python programming language in the field of data mining

 • Ability to implement and use it in a variety of operating systems